Petter Wallenberg: Theatre productions

 Bland drakar och dragqueens has received major media coverage, including the front page of Swedish newspaper Dagens Nyheter and national Swedish television channels SVT and TV4.

 In 2022 Wallenberg wrote and directed a musical play for children at The Stockholm Concert Hall in Stockholm, Sweden, as part of his concept Bland drakar och dragqueens with famous drag artists.
 The play included an original script, drag show, self penned songs as well as classical music played live by the Royal Stockholm Philharmonic Orchestra’s Academy with musicians from all over Europe.
 Since the premiere, the show has returned to Konserthuset Stockholm toured around Sweden.

 Books and media

-Wallenberg is the acclaimed author with two published books under his belt: Historien om Leila K (2013) and Bögjävlar (2007).
+Wallenberg is the author of two published books: Historien om Leila K (2013) and Bögjävlar (2007).

 As a writer, editor in chief and art director, he also created and ran his own award winning arts and culture magazine ‘Mums’ from 2009 to 2014.